 Conservation in Action

-The main bulk of the diving season will be focused on conservation actions including coral rehabilitation programmes in conjunction with the marine parks and various dive centres around the islands.
-The method has been tested by the Marine parks staff and consists of attaching broken fragments of coral to a PVC frame.
+Most of the diving season will be focused on conservation action.
+This includes programmes for coral rehabilitation with the help of multiple dive centres and marine parks based around the islands.
+The method has been tested by staff, consisting of attaching broken coral fragments to a PVC frame.
 Students may also be involved in the setting up of new frames, which helps to maintain and clean established frames or to collect monitoring data.

 Artificial Reef Assessments